littlezaide/haggadah/02_beforethemeal.md

 *Baruch atto adonai elohenu melech ha‘olom bor-ay p’ri ha’adomo.*

-Praised art Thou, O Lord our God, King of the universe, Creator of the fruit of the earth.

 3. ‏יַֽחַץ‎

 The sederboss breaks the middle Matzah, leaving one half on the Seder-dish, but then hiding the other half as the Afikoman to be eaten at the end of the meal.
-GO LOOK FOR IT KIDS there's money in that tharr Afikoman!
+(KEEP A KEEN EYE OUT FOR IT KIDS there's money in that tharr Afikoman!)

 4. ‏מַגִּיר‎

 **The sederboss lifts the Matzahs and says:**

 Our ancestors in egypt ate this meager bread which is basically a big cracker, and not fluffy and doughy at all.
-Let all those hungry  come and celebrate the Passover with us.
-Let all those seeking fellowsihip come too.
+Let all those hungry and seeking fellowsihip come and hang out, eat, and celebrate Passover with us.
 We're here, but next year we hope to be in Israel, truly free! (realistically, though, it feels pretty free here too!)

 **The sederboss replaces the dish upon the table.**